 Founded in 1740 by businessmen and philanthropists, the London Hospital was part of a new wave of voluntary hospitals that sprang up across England and North America, supported by contributions from the public.
 Specifically, according to original hospital records, it was intended for the sick poor among “the merchant seaman and manufacturing classes”—the population of the East End at the time.

+This painting depicts the London Hospital in 1760.
+The hospital opened in 1740, supported by public contributions, to provide medical services to the poor of London’s East End.
 Today the hospital (which became the Royal London Hospital in 1990) is still going strong.
 In 2006, an expansion necessitated archaeological excavations in two areas east of the main building.
 One was a known cemetery used from 1840 onward, while the other turned out to be the long-forgotten burial ground.
 Covering a key period in medical and social history, the puzzling remains from this cemetery have enabled archaeologists to piece together a surprising, and sometimes unsettling, portrait of the early days of modern medicine.